 You are here

-Eli Marshall’s catalog comprises Western classical ensembles and Chinese instrumental pieces, with site-specific works at the Berlin Reichstag, the Sackler museum of the Smithsonian Institution, and South Korea’s largest Buddhist temple.
+Eli Marshall’s catalog comprises Western classical ensembles and Chinese instrumental pieces.
 His orchestral works premiered in China (including Hong Kong and Macao), Ireland, Germany, Sweden, Ukraine, and the United States.
 He was awarded the Fulbright Fellowship (to China, 2003), the Leo Kaplan Award (ASCAP, 2005), and the Douglas Moore Fellowship (the latter placed him in educational residencies at Chicago Lyric Opera, Metropolitan Opera, and Seattle Opera, 2008-09).
+His 2017 chamber opera Mila was called "quirky, bold, and quintessentially Hong Kong" by Time Magazine.

 In 2005, he co-founded the Beijing New Music Ensemble and was active as Artistic Director until 2010.
 In 2013, he curated a series of 30 works (a majority China premieres) featuring works by emerging composers born in China at Beijing’s Ullens Center for Contemporary Art.